onedata/onedata-documentation/docs/admin-guide/oneprovider/installation.md

 ### Prerequisites

-In addition to the general prerequisites this method requires also access to existing user account in the Onezone instance, with which Oneprovider should register.
+In addition to the general prerequisites, this method also requires access to an existing user account in the Onezone instance, with which Oneprovider should register.

 ### Deploying Oneprovider